 You’ll descend about 800 feet so get those legs and knees ready for a workout!
 Also, beware of roots and occasional muddy areas if it’s recently rained.

-We also mentioned Glen Burney Trail and Bass Lake Trail in our guide to a weekend in Blowing Rock!
+We also mentioned Glen Burney Trail and Bass Lake Trail among our favorite things to do in Blowing Rock.

 Avery, Caldwell, and Watauga Counties

 Grandfather Mountain is home to 12 miles of trails managed by North Carolina State Parks (Free) and another section (about 720 acres) that is protected by the Grandfather Mountain Stewardship Foundation.

 The 228-foot long Mile High Swinging Bridge (Tickets Required) is easily accessible by car and elevator.
 You can also park below and hike to it (0.7 miles).